- 1 Introduction

 Apply to another professor

-I know this is rude, but I guess this suggestion is realistic.
+I know this could be rude, but I guess this suggestion is realistic.
 Being rejected by a professor does not mean that you are worthless.
 No, you are not.
 Korean professors are many.
 They reside in more than 220 universities (43 public and 180 private).
 If you have been rejected in one university, there are abundant university professors that are open to apply.

 If you demand a lower competition, then try to apply to third or fourth tier universities in Korea.
 I know some great professors start their careers there and keep teaching there.
 So why do not you apply?